tuchanski/multithread-file-reading/README.md

+# Multithread File Reading 🧵

-# Character Frequency Counter using Threads 🧵
+## Character Frequency Counter using Threads

 This project is a Java application that counts the frequency of each letter (a-z) across multiple text files using multithreading.
 The program processes each file in a separate thread to speed up the counting process, with thread synchronization to handle concurrent updates to the shared data structure.